zsparal/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

    :type: string

    A short description of the terminal.
 The description can be used as an identifier for the terminal.
-Currently, it is setup when the terminal is configured and it can will be visible in the dashboard, but also on the device itself.
+Currently, it is set up when the terminal is configured and it will be visible in the dashboard, but also on the device itself.

 .. parameter:: createdAt
    :type: datetime